ehsan144/password-generator/README.md

 # Password Generator

-a Sipmel Password Generator by Django
+a Simpl Password Generator by Django 3.1.5 & Bootstarp 5